 Moderator Discourse Data

 We are in the process of computing moderator discourse data for a larger time period.
-For now, data is available for all subreddits from January 2020-June 2021, the same time period covered in our paper.
+For now, data is available for all subreddits from April 2017-May 2022, which is several more years than the time period covered in our paper.
 Due to reddit licensing issues, we only make ‘dehydrated’ data available here, which is to say we do not include the content of the posts and comments, only their sentiment with regards to moderators, along with some metadata for convenience.
-If you have any questions, please contact Galen Weld, the corresponding author for this work.
+If you have any questions, or would like help hydrating the data, please contact Galen Weld, the corresponding author for this work.

 Data Schema